Zedespook/advent-of-code-2024/README.md

 - Found this challenge to be significantly beyond my current skill level
 - Didn't solve the problem at all

+### Day 22

+- Implemented pseudorandom number generation for simulating buyer behavior
+- Used nested loops to explore all possible price change sequences
+- Part 1 focused on calculating the sum of the 2000th secret number for each buyer
+- Part 2 required finding the optimal sequence of four price changes to maximize banana yield
+- Optimized solution by precomputing prices and changes for each buyer
+- Added progress indicator with estimated time remaining for long-running calculations
+- Used modulo arithmetic and bitwise XOR for efficient mixing and pruning operations

 ## Acknowledgments